jD91mZM2/Join-API-for-Java/README.md

 ```
 new JoinPush("YOUR DEVICE ID HERE")
-			.set(Parameter.CLIPBOARD, "This is your new clipboard.
+			.set(PushParameter.CLIPBOARD, "This is your new clipboard.
 Hope you like it")
 			.send();
 ```